 Spaces left by missing teeth inevitably affect the rest of your teeth.
 Gaps can cause chewing problems, but that’s just the start.
 If even one tooth is missing, other teeth may slowly shift out of place.
 This changes the way your teeth fit together, which may make your jaw sore.
 Additionally, your teeth may become harder to clean—leading to tooth decay and gum disease.
 Not to mention, shifting teeth may change your smile.

 A fixed bridge is one or more replacement teeth attached to the natural teeth next to them or a surgically placed dental implant.
 It can only be removed by a dentist.
-Fixed dental bridges can be made of metal, tooth-colored porcelain, or a combination of these materials.
+Fixed dental bridges at our Portland general dentistry clinic can be made of metal, tooth-colored porcelain, or a combination of these materials.
 You and your dentist will choose the best material for you.

 A smile restored with a bridge makes it much easier to chew and enjoy food again.
 A full set of teeth gives you more confidence, restores your appearance, and makes it easier to speak clearly.
 Having a bridge placed also serves your remaining teeth by preventing them from shifting and keeps your jaw bone from changing shape.

 Dentures are prosthetic devices designed to replace missing teeth.
 Modern technology and materials let Sleep Dentistry of Portland give you a natural and beautiful appearance with comfortable dentures.